 Nearly 10% of our incoming service calls are determined not to be true ice machine performance problems.
-The most common mistake our customers make is assuming that because the ice maker isn’t keeping up with demand, it isn’t working properly.
+The most common mistake our customers make is assuming that because the ice maker machine isn’t keeping up with demand, it isn’t working properly.
 Here are some potential explanations:

 - Consumption is up – your customers and staff are using more ice.

-- Production is down – ice machines are designed to produce less ice when the incoming water and the surrounding air are warmer.
+- Production is down – ice maker machines are designed to produce less ice when the incoming water and the surrounding air are warmer.
 Reducing the temperature of either or both of those conditions may solve the problem.